spiffyjr/spiffy-route/README.md

 // result is NULL
 echo $router->match('/bar');

-// result is an instance of Spiffy\Router\RouteMatch
+// result is an instance of Spiffy\Route\RouteMatch
 $match = $router->match('/foo');

 // output is 'foo'